Ian Happ Player Props: Cubs vs. Reds

-The Chicago Cubs, including Ian Happ (.200 batting average in his past 10 games), take on starting pitcher Hunter Greene and the Cincinnati Reds at Wrigley Field, Friday at 2:20 PM ET.
+Ian Happ -- with an on-base percentage of .317 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the Cincinnati Reds, with Brandon Williamson on the hill, on May 27 at 7:15 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Mets.
+In his last game he had a hitless showing (0-for-3) against the Reds.

 Ian Happ Game Info & Props vs. the Reds